Ranarangam Movie Review: This Sharwanand Starrer Is A Forgettable One!

 Verdict

-Ranarangam is a forgettable film you if you are expecting an engaging gangster thriller.
+Ranarangam is a forgettable film if you are expecting an engaging gangster thriller.
 Watch this film only if you are a huge fan of Sharwanand.